 This was obviously more work than using a trendline, but the real advantage here is that the slope and y-intercept values have been output to a cell.
 That means we can use them dynamically in a calculation somewhere else in the spreadsheet.

-This last method is more complex than both of the previous methods.
-Fortunately, it will probably be unnecessary to ever use this method for basic single-variable linear regression.
-However, I’ve included it here because it provides some understanding into the way that the previous linear regression methods work.
+This method is more complex than both of the previous methods.
+Fortunately, it will probably be unnecessary to ever use this method for simple linear regression.
+I’ve included it here because it provides some understanding into the way that the previous linear regression methods work.
 It will also introduce you to the possibilities for more complicated curve fitting using Excel.

 - Enter “guess-values” for the slope and intercept of the equation